softwarereliabilitylab/TodoApp-For-Microservices/Readme.md

 kubectl apply -n $DEPLOY_NAMESPACE -f Tododb-Console.yml
 ```

-After deployment, it can be accessed on `Node IP:31880` using the node port.(The default is tododb for Server, todoapi for user, toadoapi for password, and todoapi for database.)
+After deployment, it can be accessed on `Node IP:31880` using the node port.(The default is tododb or boarddb for Server, todoapi or boardapi for user, toadoapi or boardapi for password, and todoapi or boardapi for database.)

 ## Development